 - The Pension Tracing Service

-Holds details of all pension schemes.
-If you were in a scheme in the past and have lost touch with them, the tracing service may be able to help you track them down https://pension-tracing-service-uk.co.uk/pension-trace/
+This service holds details of all pension schemes.
+If you were in a scheme in the past and have lost touch with it, the tracing service may be able to help you track down your lost pension.

 - The Pensions Ombudsman